gautamsanjay/learningsolidity/README.md

 # Learning Solidity

-# Remix is an integrated development environment,IDE, to create contract in Solidity language.
+Remix is an integrated development environment,IDE, to create contract in Solidity language.
+It is written in Javascript and supports Solidity and Vyper.